connoryates/Alchemy-DataNews/README.md

 # LICENSE

+Copyright (C) 2016 by Connor Yates

+Perl5 License

-Perl5 - see license file
+See license file for details